VastBlast/gonode/README.md

 `/demoaddon.go`

-Add the required `FreeCString` export (no goaddon.json entry needed) so gonode can release any `C.CString` values on the Go side before handing data back to Node.
+gonode will auto-generate a temporary `_temp_free_c_string.go` (with `FreeCString`) if you don't define one.
+If you prefer to own the implementation, add the export below (no goaddon.json entry needed).

 ``` go
 package main